Finding the Best Places to Retire Since 2006!

 Tourists come to dive and sail as well as fish.
-New residents have come, too, increasing Stuart's population by 4% in the last decade.
+New residents have come, too, increasing Stuart's population by 5% within the last decade.
 Yet, unlike some of its neighbors to the south, Stuart is not overbuilt.
 It has a nice riverwalk, and its cute downtown has awning-draped shops, galleries, eateries and a farmers' market.
 There is a shopping mall, and national retailers include Target and Publix.
 The Elliott Museum, the Barn Theatre and the Lyric Theatre provide a touch of culture.
 The Stuart Boat Show happens every January and showcases 500 boats of every shape and size.
 Long, clean and white, Stuart Beach has modern amenities and is often uncrowded.

 Housing includes everything from waterfront mansions and modest condominiums to concrete block ranch ramblers.
 The Monterey Yacht and Country Club has affordable 55+ homes and a yacht club.

 Cost of Living: 3% below the national average